zimolzak/glacier-tools/Readme.md

     make rest # concurrent w/ the next line python3 estimate.py # in separate terminal
     #### WAIT ####
-    make movephotos # or make move
-    mv [any folders] ../Glacier\ fully\ done/
+    make move # or make movephotos if you're using dedup workflow mv [any folders] ../Glacier\ fully\ done/
     #### Consider writing a description of a random sample of the pics